vvarsos/quizApp/README.md

    - HTTPS-only for secure transmission.
    - Minimal data leakage in error messages:
         - The code returns generic 401 Unauthorized with the message “Invalid username or password.” for any password mismatch.
-        - For invalid fields or constraints, we return 400 with a specific reason (e.g., “Username must contain at least two vowels...”).
+        - For invalid fields or constraints, returns a 400 with a specific reason (e.g., “Username must contain at least two vowels...”).
    - Input Sanitization (SQL Injection, XSS):
         - The username is checked with a strict ^[a-z]+$ regex.
 This essentially sanitizes away special characters.
         - The password is numeric only (100..999), so no scripts or special input can pass.